planetlabs/planet-client-python/docs/cli/cli-subscriptions.md

 This is a full subscriptions JSON request, with the credentials redacted, so you'll have to replace your own for it to work.
-Below we'll show the convenience methods that will help create a custom one more easily, but if you'd just like to get things working then just replace the 'delivery' section with your cloud credentials, see the [core subscriptions delivery docs](https://developers.planet.com/docs/subscriptions/delivery/) for more information.
+Below we'll show the convenience methods that will help create a custom one more easily.
+If you'd like to get things working for now then just replace the 'delivery' section with your cloud credentials, see the [core subscriptions delivery docs](https://developers.planet.com/docs/subscriptions/delivery/) for more information.